 To get the money, informed individuals must “voluntarily provide the SEC with original, timely, and credible information that leads to successful enforcement action.”
 The information can be provided to the SEC by one individual or more.

-Whistleblower awards can range from 10% to 30% of the money collected when the settlements are over $1 million.
+When settlements are over $1 million, whistleblower awards can range from 10% to 30% of the money collected.

 The SEC site says that “by law, the SEC protects the confidentiality of whistleblowers and does not disclose information that might directly or indirectly reveal a whistleblower’s identity.”